banks/aacl/README.md

 To grant access to multiple (but not all) actions of a resource, multiple rules should be used.
 For example:

-    AACL::grant('admin', 'm:post'); 						// Grant all rights to admins for post objects AACL::grant('moderator', 'm:post', 'view'); 			// Moderators can view or edit any post...
+    AACL::grant('admin', 'm:post'); 						// Grant all rights to admins for post objects

+    AACL::grant('moderator', 'm:post', 'view'); 			// Moderators can view...
-    AACL::grant('moderator', 'm:post', 'edit');				// ... but can't delete them
+    AACL::grant('moderator', 'm:post', 'edit');				// ... or edit any post

     AACL::grant('login', 'm:post', 'view');					// Normal users can view all posts...
     AACL::grant('login', 'm:post', 'edit', 'is_author');	// ... but only edit their own

-    AACL::grant('sales', 'm:pages.32', 'edit');				// Sales team can edit page with ID 32 (ths is probably vital for one of their campaigns...) but no other pages
+    AACL::grant('sales', 'm:page.32', 'edit');				// Sales team can edit page with ID 32 (ths is probably vital
+    														// for one of their campaigns...) but no other pages

 #### Revoking access

 `AACL::revoke()` is used to remove rules and accepts exactly the same arguments used to grant the rules.
+Note that the arguments don't have to exactly match a defined rule to delete it.
+For example

+	AACL::grant('staff', 'm:post', 'edit');					// 1
+	AACL::grant('staff', 'm:post', 'delete');				// 2
+	AACL::grant('staff', 'm:comment', 'delete');			// 3

+	AACL::revoke('staff', 'm:post', 'edit');				// Removes 1 from above
+	AACL::revoke('staff', 'm:post');						// Removes 1 AND 2 from above
+	AACL::revoke('staff', '*');								// Removes all rules for 'staff' (i.e. they now have access to nothing)

 #### Rule Specificity